Meet our Kaizen Promotion Office (KPO)Team!

 Rachel Germono, BA, RN

-Rachel is the newest addition to the Kaizen Promotion Team.
-She is a registered nurse, who graduate from the Los Angeles Harbor College in 2010.
+Rachel is a registered nurse, who graduate from the Los Angeles Harbor College in 2010.
 Rachel began her nursing career serving the South Bay communities as a home health and a case manager nurse.
 She then began her nursing tenure with Los Angeles County at the Neonatal Intensive Care Unit (NICU) of Harbor-UCLA Medical Center on February 2013.
 As a bedside nurse in NICU, Rachel carried a special place in heart caring for neonate, preemies, and “miracle” micro preemies with the earliest to survive being only twenty-three weeks old and barely over one pound.
 Along with caring for these delicate lives, Rachel closely interacted with her patients’ parents and families, educating and updating them on the specialized care being provided for the babies.

 Rachel completed her Bachelor’s Degree in Mass Communication at the Assumption College, Philippines in 1991.
 She also carries over her ten years of experience in human resources (HR) with various industries such as healthcare, telecommunications, and software.
 Her vast experience in HR allowed her to assist organizations with their staffing, recruitment, conflict-resolution, relocation, immigration, succession planning, and employee development needs.
 Rachel also had the opportunity to manage and coordinate a corporate high school paid internship program allowing underprivileged inner-city students in Los Angeles a chance to obtain true-to-life work experience and mentorship.